stonega/ainput/README.md

 3. Type or paste your text
 4. Click the desired button
 5. The AI will process your text and replace it with the enhanced version

+### Auto Reply Usage

+1. Open the extension popup by clicking on the extension icon in the Chrome toolbar.
+2. Go to the "Auto Reply" tab.
+3. Click "Enable Auto Reply for this site".
+4. Now, whenever you focus on a text input on that site, an auto-reply will be generated based on the page's content.

 ## Supported Languages for Translation